aws/sagemaker-python-sdk/doc/frameworks/tensorflow/upgrade_from_legacy.rst

 Inference
 =========

-Using a legacy TensorFlow version for endpoints and batch transform can be achieved with version 2.0 or later of the SageMaker Python SDK with some minor changes to your code.
+Using a legacy TensorFlow version for endpoints and batch transform can be achieved with version 2.0 and later of the SageMaker Python SDK with some minor changes to your code.

 From an Estimator
 -----------------